 4.1 Specification Sheet

-The manufacturer/applicant shall supply the specifications of the round baler consisting of the items listed in the specimen report given in Annex B as well as any additional data required to carry out the tests.
+The manufacturer/applicant shall supply the specifications of the round Baler consisting of the items listed in the specimen report given in Annex B as well as any additional data required to carry out the tests.
 The manufacturer shall also supply literature consisting of operational and maintenance manual, service manual and parts catalogue with the Baler.
 The literature should be in Hindi/English.

 4.2 Selection of Sample

-The baler shall either be selected at random (see IS 4905) from the production lot by the testing institute for commercial tests or shall be submitted by the applicant to the testing authority for confidential/initial commercial tests as the case may be.
-The round baler selected or submitted for test shall be completed with its usual accessories and in a condition generally offered for sale.
-The round baler shall be new and shall not be given any special treatment or preparation for test.
+The Baler shall either be selected at random (see IS 4905) from the production lot by the testing institute for commercial tests or shall be submitted by the applicant to the testing authority for confidential/initial commercial tests as the case may be.
+The round Baler selected or submitted for test shall be completed with its usual accessories and in a condition generally offered for sale.
+The round Baler shall be new and shall not be given any special treatment or preparation for test.

 4.3 Assembling and Preliminary Adjustments

-It would be the responsibility of the applicant to ascertain that round baler selected for testing is complete in all respects and necessary adjustments have been carried out in the presence of the representative of the testing institute.
+It would be the responsibility of the applicant to ascertain that round Baler selected for testing is complete in all respects and necessary adjustments have been carried out in the presence of the representative of the testing institute.

 4.4 Conditions for Checking of Dimensions

-4.4.1 The Round baler shall be standing on a firm, level and horizontal surface.
+4.4.1 The round Baler shall be standing on a firm, level and horizontal surface.

-4.4.2 The Round baler shall be stationary with its wheels and components in positions they would be as if the round baler was travelling in a straight line.
+4.4.2 The round baler shall be stationary with its wheels and components in positions they would be as if the round Baler was travelling in a straight line.

 4.4.3 The pressure in pneumatic tyres shall be adjusted to the value recommended by the applicant for field work.